Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Introduction

 where $\bar{\rho}$ is given by \eqref{eq:rho_bar}.
 As a corollary, $\rho(\cdot,t)$ converges to $\bar{\rho}$ in $\mathbf{L}^2\left([0,1]\right)$ as $t\to\infty$. \end{thm}

 \begin{rem} Theorem~\ref{thm:main} says that any classical solution of the nonlocal LWR model \eqref{eq:nonlocal_lwr} {converges exponentially to the uniform flow defined by \eqref{eq:uniform_sol}.
 In other words, the uniform flow is a globally asymptotically stable equilibrium attracting all initial data}.
-In such a traffic system, traffic waves will dissipate and all vehicles will quickly adjust their moving positions and driving speeds towards the uniform state from any initial traffic conditions. \end{rem}
+In such a traffic system, traffic waves will dissipate and all vehicles will quickly adjust their moving positions and driving speeds towards the uniform state from any initial traffic conditions.
+This conclusion is drawn under the assumptions \textup{({\bf A1})\,-\,({\bf A5})}, which in particular imposes limitations on the nonlocal interactions and other traffic conditions.
+More discussions in this regard are given in Section~\ref{sec:discussion}, along with additional estimates on the exponent $\lambda$ in \eqref{eq:main} to further illustrate their significance in real traffic scenarios and the design principle for connected vehicles. \end{rem}

+\begin{rem} Let us briefly note some possible extensions of Theorem~\ref{thm:main}.
+First of all, although the regularity assumption ({\bf A5}) is necessary for the energy estimate, it can be removed by considering viscous approximation of the nonlocal LWR model \eqref{eq:nonlocal_lwr} and passing to a vanishing viscosity limit.
+Secondly, the exponential stability result is also true for the generalized nonlocal LWR model \eqref{eq:generalize_1} with a wide family of functions $g=g(\rho)$.
+We leave more detailed discussions on these extensions and their interpretations to Section~\ref{sec:discussion}. \end{rem}

 The remainder of this paper is organized as follows: Section~\ref{sec:stab_analysis} is devoted to stability analysis of \eqref{eq:nonlocal_lwr} and the proofs of Theorem~\ref{thm:linear} and Theorem~\ref{thm:main}.
 Section~\ref{sec:numerical_exp} provides numerical experiments to illustrate the results.
 Conclusions and future research directions follow in Section~\ref{sec:conclusion}.